Parliamentary Committees

 Select Committees on Bills — Procedure and Significance

-A Select Committee is an ad hoc committee constituted by a single House to examine a specific Bill.
-When a Bill is introduced and the motion for consideration is moved, any member can move an amendment to refer it to a Select Committee.
-If the motion is adopted, the committee is constituted with members appointed by the House.
-The committee examines the Bill clause-by-clause, hears expert witnesses, receives memoranda from the public, and makes a detailed report with recommended amendments.
-The Bill, as amended by the Select Committee, is then presented to the House for consideration.
-Members who disagree with the committee's recommendations can append minutes of dissent.
-Select Committees differ from DRSCs: they are temporary (for one Bill only), constituted by one House (not both), and examine a Bill in greater detail than a DRSC typically does.
-Joint Committees on Bills are constituted by motions of both Houses and include members from both — they are used for Bills of particular importance or complexity.
-Historically, many landmark legislations were refined through Select Committees: the Hindu Marriage Bill (1955), the Code of Criminal Procedure (Amendment) Bill, and the Mines and Minerals (Amendment) Bill.
-The declining use of Select Committees mirrors the decline in DRSC referrals — in recent Lok Sabhas, few Bills have been referred to Select Committees, leading to criticism of inadequate legislative scrutiny.
+A Select Committee is a single-House ad hoc body formed to examine one specific bill.
+Any member can move a referral amendment when the bill's consideration motion is put.
+Once adopted, the House appoints members.
+The committee examines the bill clause-by-clause, hears expert witnesses, receives public memoranda, and produces a detailed report with recommended amendments.
+The amended bill returns to the House.
+Dissenting members can append minutes of dissent.
+Select Committees are temporary (one bill only), single-House, and deliver deeper scrutiny than DRSCs typically manage.
+Joint Committees on Bills form through motions in both Houses and handle bills of special importance or complexity.
+Landmark laws refined through Select Committees include the Hindu Marriage Bill (1955), the Code of Criminal Procedure (Amendment) Bill, and the Mines and Minerals (Amendment) Bill.
+The decline in Select Committee referrals mirrors the DRSC referral drop.
+Recent Lok Sabhas have sent very few bills to Select Committees, drawing criticism that legislative scrutiny has weakened significantly.

 Committee on Welfare of SCs/STs, Committee on Empowerment of Women

-The Committee on Welfare of Scheduled Castes and Scheduled Tribes is constituted in both Houses.
-In Lok Sabha, it has 30 members (20 from LS, 10 from RS).
-The committee examines the implementation of constitutional safeguards for SCs and STs, reviews the working of welfare programmes, examines reports of the National Commission for SCs (Art 338) and National Commission for STs (Art 338A), and recommends measures for advancement.
-The committee was originally constituted in 1968 by combining the functions of earlier committees dealing with SCs and STs separately.
-It can examine any matter relating to the welfare of SCs and STs across all ministries and departments.
-The Committee on Empowerment of Women was constituted in 1997 and has 30 members (20 from LS, 10 from RS).
-It examines the reports of the National Commission for Women (statutory body under the NCW Act, 1990), considers measures for women's empowerment across all sectors, and examines government policies on gender equality, prevention of atrocities, and economic empowerment.
-Both committees can summon witnesses, require documents, and undertake study tours.
-Their recommendations, while not binding, carry political weight and are monitored through Action Taken Reports from the government.
+The Committee on Welfare of SCs and STs seats 30 members (20 from LS, 10 from RS).
+It examines implementation of constitutional safeguards for SCs and STs, reviews welfare programmes, scrutinizes reports of the National Commission for SCs (Art 338) and National Commission for STs (Art 338A), and recommends advancement measures.
+First constituted in 1968 by merging earlier separate committees, it can examine SC/ST welfare matters across every ministry and department.
+The Committee on Empowerment of Women, constituted in 1997, also seats 30 members (20 from LS, 10 from RS).
+It reviews National Commission for Women reports (NCW Act, 1990), examines empowerment measures across all sectors, and scrutinizes policies on gender equality, prevention of atrocities, and economic empowerment.
+Both committees can summon witnesses, compel document production, and conduct study tours.
+Their recommendations carry political weight and the government must respond through Action Taken Reports, though compliance remains non-binding.

 Committee on Offices of Profit — Constitutional Significance

-The Joint Committee on Offices of Profit examines the composition and character of committees and other bodies appointed by the Central and State governments and recommends what offices should disqualify their holders from being chosen as, or for being, members of either House of Parliament.
-Article 102(1)(a) provides that a person shall be disqualified from being a member of Parliament if they hold any office of profit under the Government of India or any State Government (other than an office declared by Parliament by law not to disqualify).
-The Parliament (Prevention of Disqualification) Act, 1959 exempts certain offices from disqualification.
-The committee examines whether new offices, positions, or memberships of bodies would constitute "offices of profit" and recommends inclusion in the exemption schedule.
-The Jaya Bachchan case (2006) — where the MP lost her RS seat for holding an "office of profit" as Chairperson of the UP Film Development Council — highlighted the practical importance of this provision.
-The committee's work ensures that the principle of separation of powers is maintained by preventing executive patronage from influencing legislative independence.
-The definition of "office of profit" has been the subject of extensive jurisprudence: it includes any post that yields a profit, remuneration, or pecuniary advantage, even if the holder does not actually receive the emolument.
+The Joint Committee on Offices of Profit examines government-appointed committees and bodies to decide which offices should disqualify holders from serving in Parliament.
+Article 102(1)(a) disqualifies any person holding an office of profit under the Central or State Government unless Parliament exempts that office by law.
+The Parliament (Prevention of Disqualification) Act, 1959 lists exempted offices.
+The committee reviews new offices, positions, and body memberships, determines whether they constitute offices of profit, and recommends additions to the exemption schedule.
+The Jaya Bachchan case (2006) showed real stakes: the MP lost her RS seat for holding office as Chairperson of the UP Film Development Council.
+The provision enforces separation of powers by blocking executive patronage from compromising legislative independence.
+Courts define "office of profit" broadly to include any post yielding profit, remuneration, or pecuniary advantage, even if the holder never collects the payment.

 Role of Committee Chairpersons and Parliamentary Support

-Committee chairpersons play a critical role in committee effectiveness.
-The Speaker appoints the chairpersons of Lok Sabha committees, while the Chairman of Rajya Sabha appoints the chairpersons of RS committees.
-By convention, PAC chairperson is from the opposition, while the Estimates Committee chairperson is from the ruling party.
-DRSC chairpersons are distributed among various parties to ensure cross-party involvement.
-An effective chairperson ensures non-partisan deliberation, proper examination of witnesses, and timely submission of reports.
-Committee secretariats, staffed by the Parliament Secretariat, provide administrative and research support — preparing background notes, scheduling meetings, drafting reports, and maintaining records.
-The Lok Sabha Secretariat and Rajya Sabha Secretariat (under their respective Secretary-Generals) are independent bodies under the Presiding Officers.
-The lack of a dedicated research agency comparable to the US Congressional Research Service (CRS) or the UK House of Commons Library has been identified as a significant weakness.
-PRS Legislative Research (a non-governmental organization) partially fills this gap, but a dedicated Parliamentary research body with access to government data and financial analysis capabilities would significantly strengthen committee functioning.
+Committee chairpersons shape committee effectiveness.
+The Speaker appoints LS committee chairs; the RS Chairman appoints RS committee chairs.
+By convention, the PAC chair comes from the opposition, while the Estimates Committee chair comes from the ruling party.
+DRSC chairs are distributed across parties for cross-party ownership.
+A strong chair drives non-partisan deliberation, rigorous witness examination, and timely reports.
+Committee secretariats under the Parliament Secretariat provide administrative and research support: background notes, meeting schedules, draft reports, and record-keeping.
+The LS and RS Secretariats operate independently under their respective Secretary-Generals and Presiding Officers.
+India lacks a dedicated research body comparable to the US Congressional Research Service or the UK House of Commons Library.
+PRS Legislative Research (a private organization) fills part of this gap, but a dedicated Parliamentary research agency with government data access and financial analysis capacity would significantly strengthen committee output.

 Relevant Exams